Chrissy Teigen’s Breast Pump Photo Before Date Night Goes Viral

 What a man, what a man, what a mighty good man.
 Thank you for the beautiful life and these beautiful lives you have given me.
 My best friend and partner always, the most loving and generous and kind human in the world.
 And the smartest.
 I didn’t say funniest so you know I’m not lying here.
 We love you with all our hearts.
 Happy Father’s Day

-John posted a photo on Instagram showing him with Chrissy in a vehicle and she was doing some breast milk pumping.
+John posted a photo on Instagram showing him with Chrissy in a vehicle, and she was doing some breast milk pumping.
 She was laughing and giving a peace sign as Legend said that while it was Father’s Day, he needed to give his “pretty awesome” wife a shoutout.
 He said Teigen was taking him out to dinner but was still on mommy duty, and the post snagged nearly a million likes in just over 12 hours.

 Despite having two little ones at home, Teigen keeps sharing plenty of fun posts on Twitter and Instagram that keep her followers engaged.
 She talks plenty about parenthood, with a comedic twist most of the time, but she delves into politics, celebrities, and random topics of interest as well.